 - Significant and permanent scarring or disfigurement

-If you have been involved in a Florida rear-end collision, whether you are the driver of a rear-ended vehicle or you are the driver who rear-ended another vehicle, first and foremost, call the police.
-Then you should consult a Florida rear-end accident attorney to determine what your rights are under the circumstances of your accident.
+If you have been involved in a Florida rear-end collision, whether you are the lead driver of a rear-ended vehicle or you are the driver who rear-ended another vehicle, first and foremost, call the police.
+Then, you should consult a Florida personal injury attorney for a free case evaluation to determine what your rights are under the circumstances of your accident.

 Contact Us Today to Schedule a Free, No-Obligation Consultation.